reshinto/reshinto.github.io/docs/Technologies/database/cloud/AWS/foundational/readme.md

   - by paying for services on an as needed basis
     - allows redirection of focus to innovation & invention
       - reducing procurement complexity & enabling the business to be fully elastic
-    - pay-as-you-go pricing allows easy adaptation to changing business needs without overcommitting budgets
+    - pay-as-you-go pricing allows easy adaptation to changing business needs without over committing budgets
       - and improving responsiveness to changes
       - the model allows business to adapt depending on need & not on forecasts
-        - reducing the risk / overprovisioning / missing capacity
+        - reducing the risk / over provisioning / missing capacity

 ## Summary